-Tim and I went into Highlands for dinner and ate a Midpoint Highlands then ice cream across the street.
+Tim and I went into Highlands for dinner and ate Midpoint Highlands then we grabbed ice cream across the street.
 Parking in downtown Highlands was so easy, and it really clears out at night because the shops all close early, around 5PM.

 We had an early lunch at Julep Kitchen and explored the property.
 We came back to the cottage and explored the vineyard property before a storm came through.
 We all took a nap during the storm, then got ready for dinner at Wild Thyme Gourmet.
-The food was SO fresh, definitely our favorite meal of the trip.
+The food was so fresh, it was our favorite meal of the trip!

-While we waited for a table at Blue Bike Cafe we walked into some unique home decor shops and checked out the farmers market in the Founders Park.
+While we waited for a table at Blue Bike Cafe we walked into some unique home decor shops and checked out the farmers market in Founders Park.
 Then we drove into Cashiers to try Bucks Coffee.
-On our way back to Highlands, we stopped at Reclamations, which is a cool antique shop to walk through, especially if you are feeling like Joanna Gaines.
-They have antique doors and windows, etc. It was also nice to get some fresh air on the drive, especially if you get car sick!
-I took Dramamine both days because I can get so car sick.
+On our way back to Highlands, we stopped at Reclamations, which is a cool antique shop to walk through with Joanna Gaines vibes.
+Getting some fresh air on the drive was also nice, especially if you get car sick!
+I took Dramamine both days because I can get super car sick.
 We drove by Bridal Veil Falls and Callasaja Falls, two waterfalls you can see right off the road.
 Then we got ready for a late dinner at Ristorante Paoletti.

-We had a late breakfast at Julep Kitchen before heading back home!
+On our last morning, we had a late breakfast at Julep Kitchen before returning home.
 There aren’t a ton of options to eat along Highway from the cottage, so this was the easiest place for us to eat as a group before leaving.

 Planning a Weekend Getaway to Highlands, NC